UJbutAlive/MathIt/README.md

 # MathIt
-Uh math quiz site which gives 20 questions where you have 60 seconds to solve each question
+Uh math quiz site which gives various types of math questions(obviously) depending on the level..

+Visit the site here: <a href="https://ujbutalive.github.io/MathIt/"> MathIt Website </a>